newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 }
 ```

-The json script is what we'll use to launch the `json server`.
+The JSON script is what we'll use to launch the `json server`.
 But what is the `local` script for?

 Well, we are going to create a special environment where our application uses the local json server instead of the online one.
 To do this, we need to make some changes starting from `post.service.ts` file.
 Update the file as follows: